-These pests don’t often search for prey; they let prey come to them.
+Spiders don’t often search for prey; they let prey come to them.
 They love dark spaces.
 Some are lethal to humans, some are dangerous for children and pets, but all of them are horrifying to anyone with arachnophobia.
 Thanks to the dry desert climate of southwest Utah, the spiders native to St. George are unique due to their hardy nature and ability to make even the smallest crevices and corners their own.

 One spider in the home can already feel alarming to some, but dealing with an infestation can feel overwhelming, especially if you are familiar with the different species of arachnids in the area.
 If you are suddenly seeing (or even feeling) more spider webs than you think is normal, this quick guide can help you discover the best ways to identify the spiders in your home.
-If you realize the problem has become too much to handle on your own, consider letting a professional remove spiders for you and keep them from coming back.
+If you realize the problem has become too much to handle on your own, consider letting a professional spider exterminator remove spiders for you and keep them from coming back.

 Southern Utah is home to several distinct spider species, and it’s natural to fear them.
 These include

 The black widow spider and desert recluse spider are poisonous, with venomous bites that warrant an immediate need for medical attention.
 Black widow bites will elicit various symptoms, such as fever, nausea, headaches, muscle cramps, torso pains, dizziness, and other ailments that accelerate over time.
 Desert recluse spider bites damage the skin and tissue, leaving an open wound that takes much longer to heal.
 These spiders can be especially dangerous for young children and pets.
-If you do believe you’ve been bitten, be prepared to safely identify the spider and give all your symptoms to a medical professional, as symptoms may vary with the individual.
+If you believe you’ve been bitten, be prepared to identify the type of spider and give all your symptoms to a medical professional, as symptoms may vary with the individual.

 The first serious problem that can arise due to an infestation of arachnids is the danger of bites.
 The second issue is that spiders will multiply and congregate where food is plentiful.
 As you can imagine, if you have a spider infestation, there is a good chance you also have an overabundance of ants, flies, cockroaches, and other pests that help spiders thrive.
 Whether inside a home, a commercial business, or an office, none of this is good!

 An infestation of spiders can also lead to anxiety and sleepless nights for those on your property that fear them the most.
 Certain allergies can be aggravated due to the presence of dead spiders and the remains of their prey, and various pollen and debris can get trapped in their webs.
-Just like any unwanted insect presence, an abundance of arachnids in your garage, kitchen, and pantry areas will increase the risk of food contamination.
+Just like any unwanted insect presence, an abundance of spiders in your garage, kitchen, and pantry areas will increase the risk of food contamination.